angezid/advanced-mark.js/README.md

 ##### Highlight keywords using JavaScript.
 Intended for every use case. <br> Can e.g. be used to mark text in search results.

 More info and how to use can be found here [Radical changes of across elements pipeline](https://github.com/julmot/mark.js/pull/450).
 To play with mark.js - [Markjs-playground](https://github.com/angezid/Markjs-playground).
-It's requires minimum installation and provides full (except `iframes` option) functionally.
+It's requires minimum installation and provides full functionally.

 ## Modules
 * \*. es6.\*.js now are real ES6 modules